onecommons/unfurl/docs/quickstart.rst

       std:
         url: https://unfurl.cloud/onecommons/std.git

-2. If you want to follow along using the Python examples, open ``service_template.py`` and uncomment these lines:
+2. You can create your TOSCA blueprint in either YAML or Python.
+If you want to follow along using the Python examples, open ``service_template.py`` and uncomment these lines:

 .. code-block:: python